8 boat safety tips that can save lives

 Be smart about alcohol: Just as you would in an automobile, have a designated driver for the boat if necessary.
 Keep in mind that alcohol can cause you to dehydrate more quickly in the hot sun.
 Drink plenty of water, and don't swim or dive while intoxicated.

 Know your environment: The Great Lakes, by virtue of their size, are more likely to have larger waves and be cooler than shallow inland waterways.
-Water in Lake Superior, for example, measured a bone-chilling 37 degrees Fahrenheit in June.
-Cold water can lead to hypothermia and unconsciousness in as little as 15 minutes, so wearing a life jacket and getting out of the water and rewarmed quickly are your best chances for survival.
+Water in Lake Superior, for example, measured between the upper 40s and lower 50s (in degrees Fahrenheit) in June.
+Cold water can lead to hypothermia and unconsciousness in under an hour, so wearing a life jacket and getting out of the water and rewarmed quickly are your best chances for survival.

 Health Lab word mark overlaying blue cells